DongLab-SIAT/One-Stop-SPT/README.md

 3. **RoC analysis** and CDF visualization.
 4. **Motion-state classification** of trajectories.

-This notebook illustrates the basic analysis pipeline used in the manuscript.
+This notebook illustrates the manuscript workflow using a lightweight CREB demo dataset, because the original 4.1 GB raw TIFF stack exceeds GitHub single-file size limits; numerical outputs such as RoC values and motion-state fractions may therefore differ from the full manuscript analysis.
 ---

 ## **7. Project Structure**